d3vilh/openvpn-ui/README.md

 #### To enable 2FA you have to:

+* Go to `"Configuration > OpenVPN Client"` page and enable `"Two Factor Authentication"` option to switch Certificates interface to 2FA mode, so you can generate certificates with 2FA enabled and access 2FA QR code for already generated certificates.

+  > **Note**: You can generate 2FA-ready certificates at this stage, then deliver 2FA Certificates to all your client devices and enable 2FA Server support later, when you'll be ready to use it.
+Before that Server will still accept non 2FA-ready certificates only.

 * Go to `"Configuration > OpenVPN Server"` page and enable `"Two Factor Authentication"` option for OpenVPN Server backend.
 Once 2FA is enabled for Server, OpenVPN-Server **will allow 2FA connections only** (non 2FA-ready certificates won't connect).
-* Go to `"Configuration > OpenVPN Client"` page and enable `"Two Factor Authentication"` option to switch Certificates interface to 2FA mode, so you can generate certificates with 2FA enabled and access 2FA QR code for already generated certificates.

 #### 2FA .OVPN profiles creation
   <details>